vogelrh/AirSense/README.md

 * Your bsec_iaq.state file might be corrupt or incompatible after an update of the BSEC library.
 Try (re)moving it and recreating an empty file.
-* You have multiple version of AirSense using the same sensor id value.
-Make sure each version has a unique id.
+* You may have multiple versions of the AirSense program running with the same sensor id value.
+Make sure each version has a unique sensor id.

 ### On startup missing file messages

 You see messages at startups such as `stat'ing binary file bsec_iaq.config: No such file or directory`.

 The `bsec_iaq.config` file is not located in the default file path for AirSense.
 Be sure to set the default directory to the location of the .config file before starting AirSense. *Note: The bsec_iaq.state file is created the first time AirSense tries to store the settings.*

-## Sourcing the Hardware
-While there are a few different BME680 breakout boards, the author sourced the BME680 as well as the PMS5003 from [Pimoroni](https://shop.pimoroni.com/collections/bearables).

 ## Releases